davisjam/vuln-regex-detector/src/cache/client/npm/README.md

  *    },
  *    cache: {
  *      type: cacheTypes.persistent,
- *      [persistentDir]: '/tmp/vuln-regex-detector-client-persistentCache'
+ *      [persistentDir]: '/tmp/vuln-regex-detector-client-persistentCache',
+ *      [expirationTime]: 60 * 60 * 24 * 7 // 7 days in seconds
  *    }
  *  }
  *
  * Config defaults if not provided:
  *   server: indicated in the example.
 This is a research server at Virginia Tech.
- *   cache: 'persistent' with persistentDir in a subdir of os.tmpdir().
+ *   cache: 'persistent' with persistentDir in a subdir of os.tmpdir() and an expirationTime of 7 days.
  *
  * @returns Promise fulfilled with responses.X or rejected with responses.invalid.
  */